-2.2.8 Offline Install
+2.2.6 Offline Install

-If you are in a corporate environment where your servers do not have any access to the Internet, you can use Rally's offline installation package.
+If you are in a corporate environment using Linux servers that do not have any access to the Internet, you can use Rally's offline installation package.
 Follow these steps to install Rally:

 - 1. Install all prerequisites as documented above. - 2.
 Download the offline installation package for the latest release and copy it to the target machine(s). - 3.
-Decompress the installation package with tar -xzf esrally-dist-.tar.gz. - 4.
-Run the install script with sudo ./esrally-dist-/install.sh.
+Decompress the installation package with tar -xzf esrally-dist-linux-.tar.gz. - 4.
+Run the install script with sudo ./esrally-dist-linux-/install.sh.

-2.2.9 Next Steps
+2.2.7 Next Steps